Crneissa/OS-Lab-6/README.md

 group10_manager
 ``

-Run the program and save the output to a file:
+Run the program with the input txt and save the output to a file:

 ```bash
 ./group10_manager < addresses.txt > output.txt